GmailとDropboxの連携イメージ

 ■Recommended for

-・Those who frequently use online forms and find managing uploaded files cumbersome
+• Those who frequently use online forms and find it cumbersome to manage uploaded files

-・Teams already using Dropbox for business and aiming for centralized data management
+• Teams that are already using Dropbox in their operations and aim for centralized data management

-・Business owners looking to improve work efficiency through workflow automation
+• Business owners who want to improve work efficiency through the automation of business workflows

 Create a folder in Dropbox when a record is added to the database